phalcon-orphanage/docs/en/reference/models.rst

 * The model "Robots" has many "RobotsParts".
 * The model "Parts" has many "RobotsParts".
 * The model "RobotsParts" belongs to both "Robots" and "Parts" models as a many-to-one relation.
-* The model "Robots" has a relation many-to-many to "Parts" through "RobotsParts"
+* The model "Robots" has a relation many-to-many to "Parts" through "RobotsParts".

 Check the EER diagram to understand better the relations:

 .. figure:: ../_static/img/eer-1.png
     :align: center

 The models with their relations could be implemented as follows: